lsaffel/variableswap/README.md

+Swap two variables
-Swap two variables, first using a third variable
+first using a third variable
 and then without using a third variable